 The consequences of a Tennessee BUI depend on the facts of the case.
 But generally, BUIs are class A misdemeanors with the following penalties:

-For purposes of determining whether a BUI is first or subsequent offense, prior BUI convictions that occurred more than ten years ago don't count.
+For purposes of determining whether a BUI is a first or subsequent offense, prior BUI convictions that occurred more than ten years ago don't count.

 As part of a sentence, a judge can order also a BUI offender to pick up litter in public areas for a certain number of hours or days.
 And generally, anyone convicted of a second or subsequent BUI must participate in a substance abuse treatment program.